A step-by-step guide to Freshdesk automation to send reminders on pending tickets

 A Freshdesk automation to send reminders on pending tickets is a system within Freshdesk that leverages two types of automation rules to automatically send follow-up emails to customers for tickets awaiting their response.
 Primarily, "Automation rules that run on hourly triggers" scan tickets periodically to send these reminders after a set amount of time has passed.

 To set up this automation, you primarily need to configure "Automation rules that run on hourly triggers."
-These rules are crucial as they allow you to define time-based conditions, such as hours since an agent last responded, to then trigger actions like sending an email reminder or updating the ticket's status.
+These rules allow you to define time-based conditions, such as hours since an agent last responded, to then trigger actions like sending an email reminder or updating the ticket's status.

-Yes, to access and configure the "Automation rules that run on hourly triggers" needed for time-based reminders, you will typically need to be on one of Freshdesk's higher-tier plans, specifically the Pro or Enterprise plans.
-These advanced automation capabilities are not available on the Free or Growth tiers.
+Yes, to access and configure the "Automation rules that run on hourly triggers" needed for time-based reminders, you will typically use Freshdesk's Pro or Enterprise plans.
+These plans offer advanced automation capabilities to help manage complex support needs.

 Share this post